-Alexandra Bracken is a senior project manager for operations.
+Alexandra Bracken is the assistant director for the Center for Sustainable Development.
 She serves as the overall focal point for Brookings-RF coordination on the 17 Rooms initiative and has day-to-day responsibility for successful overall execution of the flagship process.
 Alexandra comes to CSD with a decade of experience in sustainable development.
 Her past work experience includes research on gender equity in Central Asia as a consultant with the World Bank; managing the International Youth Foundation’s Mozambique portfolio, which included education and youth livelihoods initiatives; and working as a secondary school teacher in Cabo Verde and Mozambique as a U.S. Peace Corps volunteer.
 Alexandra has an M.S. in global human development from Georgetown University’s School of Foreign Service.

 Shrijana Khanal is a project coordinator.
 She supports all aspects of the 17 Rooms flagship and the 17 Rooms-X implementation processes.
 Shrijana also provides administrative and research support to the Center director.
 She is a recent graduate from the University of Maryland, Baltimore County (UMBC), where she completed her bachelor’s degree in economics (Honors).
 While at UMBC, Shrijana co-founded TEDxUMBC, which focused on sharing community stories through the TED platform, and was a member of the Sondheim Public Affairs Scholars Program.
 Shrijana is passionate about creating positive social impact, especially for gender equality, through pragmatic avenues such as design, data and research.